 Comparison between our topographic shift method and previous gravity inversions in this region show the broad sub-ice-shelf features are resolved by all methods, but differences in the detailed results are clear (SFig.
-5).
-The OIB Level 3 data product (Tinto et al., 2011; Tinto and Bell, 2011) shows the largest discrepancies (SFigs.
-5a,d and Figs. 3a,b), with our new inversion showing bathymetry 200 to 300 m shallower at the grounding line.
+4).
+The OIB Level 3 data product (Tinto et al., 2011;Tinto and Bell, 2011) shows the largest discrepancies (SFigs.
+4a,d and Figs. 3a,b), with our new inversion

+- 215 showing bathymetry 200 to 300 m shallower at the grounding line.
 This in part reflects the fact that the OIB bathymetric estimate was limited to using 2011 and older gravity data.
-In addition this bathymetric model relied on integrating the results of a series of 2D forward gravity models, incorporating observed bathymetry and radar-derived topography beneath the grounded ice.
+In addition this bathymetric model relied on integrating the results of a series of 2D forward models, incorporating observed bathymetry and radar-derived topography of grounded ice.
 These gravity models did not factor in any regional trends in the gravity field, but rather corrected for a single DC shift at the outboard end of each profile, and modified the upper crustal density at the inland end of the profile to achieve a good fit.
-Un-modelled regional trends could, therefore, be a factor distorting the recovered bathymetry.
+Un-modelled 220 regional trends could, therefore, be a factor distorting the recovered bathymetry. - 220 regional trends could, therefore, be a factor distorting the recovered bathymetry.
 The Millan et al. (2017) inversion of bathymetry from gravity data shows the same general pattern of sub-ice-shelf bathymetry as our topographic shift method (SFig.
-5b).
+4b).
 However, differences are observed, most clearly beneath the inboard parts of the Dotson Ice Shelf (SFig.
 3e).
 In addition significant undulation in the recovered bathymetry, not associated with any gravity signal are seen, for example from 100 to 120 km in Figure 3d.
-Such variability is indicative of artefacts due to the inversion approach.
-As our topographic shift method is different, and we incorporate additional new gravity, bathymetric and radar data, it is not immediately clear what the source of these discrepancies are.
-To independently asses the results of Millan et al., (2017) we compare their results with BedMachine Antarctica (Morlighem et al., 2020) (SFig.
-4c) which used the same input data as Millan et al. (2017), and the gravity shift method previously applied to the Greenland margin (An et al., 2019).
-The key difference between the An et al., (2019) and Millan et al., (2017) methods is that the newer approach applies a variable rather than single DC shift to the gravity shift method) (SFig.
-4f) show a similar pattern to the residuals between the Millan et al., 2017 result and BedMachine Antarctica (the gravity shift method) (SFig.
-4f) show a similar pattern to the residuals between the Millan et al., 2017 result and our topographic shift method (SFig.
+Such variability is indicative of artefacts due to the inversion - 225 approach.
+As our topographic shift method is different, and we incorporate additional gravity and bathymetric data, it is not immediately clear what the source of these discrepancies are.
+To independently asses the results of Millan et al., (2017) we calculate a revised bathymetry (SFig.
+4c) using the same input data and the gravity shift method previously applied to the Greenland margin (An et al., 2019).
+The key difference between the An et al., (2019) and Millan et al., (2017) methods is that the newer approach applies a variable rather than single DC shift to the gravity prior to inverting for the bathymetry, but in

+- 230 other respects the methods closely match.
+The residuals between the Millan et al., 2017 result and the gravity shift method (SFig.
+4f) shows a similar pattern to the residuals between the Millan et al., 2017 result and our topographic shift method (SFig.
 4e).
-This indicates that the use of a single DC shift was a significant

-260 issue in the older inversion (Millan et al., 2017) which may have led to an over-estimate of the depth of some near-shore features.

-Comparing BedMachine Antarctica and our topographic shift results reveals that differences of over 250 m are still present (SFig.
-5g).
-We suggest that these remaining differences reflect the additional multibeam bathymetric, ITGC radar and gravity data used in our topographic shift result.
-In addition the different bed topography onshore (OIB and ITGC line radar data here vs. mass conservation in BedMachine Antarctica (Morlighem et al., 2020) and exclusion of sub-ice-shelf pinning points from our topographic shift result also likely contributed to the differences.
-For example topography with no associated gravity signal is seen in the BedMachine profile in Fig. 3d, indicating the method and tie points used introduced some artefacts.
-This highlights the need for caution when using -gravity-derived bathymetry and the value of high resolution gravity data with tight line spacing such as the integrated OIB/ITGC dataset, together with additional well-constrained and well distributed observational tie points beneath the ice shelves, and around their margins.
+This indicates that the use of a single DC shift was a significant issue in the older inversion (Millan et al., 2017) which may have led to an over-estimate of the depth of some near-shore features.
+Comparing the gravity shift and topographic shift results reveals that differences of over 250 m are still present (SFig.
+4g).
+We suggest that these remaining differences - 235 reflect the additional multibeam bathymetric and gravity data used in our topographic shift result, the different bed topography onshore (OIB flights here vs. mass conservation in Millan et al., 2017) and exclusion of sub-ice-shelf pinning points from the topographic shift result.
+This highlights the need for caution when using -gravity-derived bathymetry and the value of high resolution gravity data with tight line spacing such as the ITGC dataset, together with additional well-constrained and well distributed observational tie points beneath the ice shelves.

-4.3 Implications for the Amundsen Sea ice shelves
+240 4.3 Implications for the Amundsen Sea ice shelves